 You should also be aware that: Traveling is an educational experience, but you are expected to schedule your traveling around your academic needs, not vice versa.
 You should plan to travel before the program begins or after the program has ended, not during the official program dates.
 If you are out of town and in the process miss an exam or fail to turn in written work, you will receive an “F” for that portion of your grade.

-The Organic I course will receive graded UNC credit.
+The science course will receive graded UNC credit.
 Please refer to the Credit Information Sheet on the UNC Study Abroad website for more information.

 All grades (notas, calificaciones) in courses will be based either on a number scale (1-10, 10 being the highest grade) or the words sobresaliente, notable, aprobado, suspenso.
 Students will need to receive a grade of 5 or aprobado in order to receive UNC transfer equivalency (TREQ) credit.
 Please refer to the Credit Information Sheet on the UNC Study Abroad website.

 |Thursday, June 25||Students arrive in Sevilla|

 |Friday, June 26||Orientation at CINECU|

 |Wednesday, July 29||Last day of class|

 |Saturday, August 1||Students depart Sevilla|